 What is video in qualitative research?

-One of the major challenges and opportunities for organisations today is gaining a deeper and more authentic understanding of their customers.
+One of the major challenges and opportunities for organizations today is gaining a deeper and more authentic understanding of their customers.

-From concerns and feedback to approval and advocacy, uncovering customer sentiment, needs and expectations is what will empower organisations to take the next step in designing, developing and improving experiences.
+From concerns and feedback to approval and advocacy, uncovering customer sentiment, needs and expectations is what will empower organizations to take the next step in designing, developing and improving experiences.

 Most of this starts with qualitative research — e.g. focus groups, interviews, ethnographic studies — but the fundamental problem is that traditional approaches are sometimes restrictive, costly and difficult to scale.

 The challenges of traditional and disparate qualitative research

 Slow: Long time to value while teams or agencies scope, recruit, design, build, execute, analyze & report out on studies.
 It also takes a long time to sift through qualitative data (e.g. video) and turn it into insights at scale.

 Expensive: Qualitative methods of research can be costly, both when outsourcing to agencies or managing the process in-house.
 Organizations also have to factor in participant management costs (travel, hotels, venues, etc.).

 Siloed: Data and research tools are outdated, siloed and scattered across teams and vendors, resulting in valuable data loss; no centralized approach to executing studies and incorporating customer/market insights across teams to support multiple initiatives.
 It also makes it hard to perform meta-analysis (e.g. perform analysis across multiple studies & methods) .

 Hard to scale:Requires a lot of manual analysis; lack of in-house research & insights expertise due to cost of hiring/maintaining internal teams; heavy reliance on expertise of consultants to deliver quality insights; data from studies only used for initial research question, when it could be used by other teams.